espressif/esp-idf/docs/en/migration-guides/release-5.x/5.1/gcc.rst

 GCC 12.2.0 introduces an enhanced version of the ``-Waddress`` warning option, which is now more eager in detecting the checking of pointers to an array in if-statements.

-The following code will trigger the warning:
+The following code triggers the warning:

 .. code-block:: c